aamarcha/RepData_PeerAssessment1/PA1_template.md

 The 835  5-minute interval, on average across all the days in the dataset contains the maximum number of steps

 ## Imputing missing values
+My strategy for filling in all of the missing values : mean for the same 5-minute interval identifier

 ```r
 # Calculate and report the total number of missing values